marmelab/atomic-crm/doc/email-features.md

 > **Note:** The list of authorized Postmark IPs can be found in the [Postmark support pages](https://postmarkapp.com/support/article/800-ips-for-firewalls#webhooks).

-If you are using this repository's GitHub Actions to automatically deploy to your Supabase instace, you will need to set these secrets in your repository's settings.
+If you are using this repository's GitHub Actions to automatically deploy to your Supabase instance, you will need to set these secrets in your repository's settings.

 ```sh
 POSTMARK_WEBHOOK_USER=<user>